Get Smart: Adams in similar roles

 In the 1960s, Adams had a supporting role on the sitcom The Bill Dana Show (1963–1965) as the hopelessly inept hotel detective Byron Glick.
 His speech mannerisms, catchphrases ("Would you believe...?"), and other comedy bits were adapted for his "Maxwell Smart" role in Get Smart.

+In 1971, Adams starred as Sgt.
+Lennie Crooks, a bumbling police detective similar to the bumbling secret agent he played on Get Smart, on The Partners.
+His partner and best friend, Detective George Robinson, was a not-quite-as-bumbling policeman played by Rupert Crosse.
+They reported to Captain Andrews, played by John Doucette, a similarly harried supervisor in the tradition of Edward Platt's "Chief."
+Robert Karvelas, who had played Agent Larabee on Get Smart, had a recurring role as Freddie Butler, who felt compelled to confess to crimes he did not commit.
+The series only lasted a half-season.

 When WCGV-TV, a new independent station in Milwaukee, Wisconsin, signed on the air in 1980, Adams did in-house promos as Agent 86 to let viewers know when the reruns of Get Smart aired on the station by using his shoephone.

 In one of Adams' five appearances as a guest passenger in the series The Love Boat, his character, even when he thought he had been shot, makes no attempt to visit the ship's doctor.
 The role of the doctor in The Love Boat was played by Bernie Kopell, who played Siegfried in Get Smart.

 In 1982, Adams starred as Maxwell Smart in a series of local commercials for New York City electronics chain Savemart.
 The slogan was "Get Smart.
 Get SaveMart Smart."
 In addition, Adams starred in a series of commercials for White Castle in 1992, paying homage to his Get Smart character with his catchphrase "Would you believe...?"

 In the 1980s, Adams provided the (similar) voice of the titular bungling cyborg secret agent in the animated series Inspector Gadget.
-This later became a feature film in 1999 starring Matthew Broderick in the title role of Inspector John Brown Gadget (in which Adams had a cameo), and its prequel series Gadget Boy and Heather.
+This later became a feature film in 1999 starring Matthew Broderick in the title role of Inspector John Brown Gadget (in which Adams had a cameo), and its prequel series Gadget Boy & Heather.
 Neither was directly related to Get Smart.